Hawaii Ocean Time-series: Distribution

+Ecology

+Research from Station ALOHA has also provided information on the microhabitat-specific metagenomic differences between sinking-particle-associated (SPA) and free-living (FL) microbes in an oligotrophic ocean environment.
+Depending on the level of organic and inorganic material availability, different types of microbes were found to adopt different adaptations.
+Particle-associated microbe genomes encoded for a larger diversity of transporters and polymer-degrading enzymes than free-living bacteria, though this diversity is found to decrease with increasing depth Free-living particles do not undergo these changes, for instead they see increased genomic size with depth, driven by the increased availability in inorganic nitrogen.
+Corresponding to this, FL microbe genomes primarily encode for mannopine transporters, with mannopine acting as a source of carbon, energy and nitrogen for these bacteria.

+Additional research collected from Station ALOHA has also demonstrated a relationship between wind and solar irradiance with alpha and beta diversity respectively.
+Possible mechanisms for how wind speeds affect microbial alpha diversity has not been fully determined, but hypotheses have been suggested.
+For example, wind-driven mixing is known to occur out in the open ocean, thus the increases in microbial alpha diversity could be a result of increasing the rate organisms are able to cycle through different light conditions within the mixed layer and thus impacting the microbial community composition.
+In regards to the solar irradiance, it was found to correlate with beta diversity in a non-abundance based way, similar to how wind impacts alpha diversity, impacting the microbial community composition itself.

-Scientific findings
+Research and Scientific findings

 The 25 year record of ocean carbon measurements at Station ALOHA document that the partial pressure of (p) in the mixed layer is increasing at a rate slightly greater than the trend observed in the atmosphere.
 This has been accompanied by progressive decreases in seawater pH.
 Although the effect of anthropogenic is evidenced by long-term decreases in seawater pH throughout the upper 600 m, the rate of acidification at Station ALOHA varies with depth.
 For example, in the upper mesopelagic waters (~160–310 m) pH is decreasing at nearly twice the rate observed in the surface waters.
 Such depth-dependent differences in acidification are due to a combination of regional differences in time-varying climate signatures, mixing, and changes in biological activity.